protofire/eth-cli/example.md

 ### Get info about the most popular chains

-Do you keep forgetting what is the id of rinkeby?
+Do you keep forgetting the id of rinkeby?
 Just run `eth networks --table` to get information about each chain known by `eth-cli`.

 ```